Kidnapping and murder of Mohammed Abu Khdeir: Commemoration

+Mohammad Abu Khadir Square in Al-Bireh.

 Shortly after Abu Khdeir's murder, a rock monument was constructed by several dozen residents of Beit Zayit and Jerusalem at the site where his charred body was found and a memorial was conducted.
 It was vandalized twice within a week, but Israelis from the HaNoar HaOved VeHaLomed and Dror-Israel youth movements rebuilt it.

 Soon after the murder, the family raised a small monument on their fence, together with a large sign with a picture of their son outside their home.
 Two months later, Jerusalem municipal officials asked them to dismantle the monument, which they refused to do.
 On 24 October, four months after his death, the police head of the Neve Shalom station informed the local mukhtar, the family lawyer, and the boy's father, Housain Abu Khdeir, and told him to take the picture down immediately or to pay a fine of 3,000 NIS (~$600) for every day it remained in place.
 Jerusalem municipality officials stated they had delayed the notification, despite the fact that the sign violated a local law, because of the sensitivities of the case.
 Said Abu Khdeir, a relative, criticized the demand for being forthcoming while the suspected murderers still remained unpunished: it would not calm matters, he added, but only increase hostilities between Jews and Arabs.
 The family complied to avoid paying the fine.

+In 2015, a square commomerating Mohammad abu Khdair was opened in Al-Bireh, West Bank.

 Over the objections of the Almagor Terror Victims Association, which stated the killing was a criminal act that did not "belong to the national narrative or ethos", Khdeir was recognized by Israel as a victim of terrorism, a move which entitled the family to compensation, and his name was included in the Victims of Acts of Terror Memorial at Mount Herzl.
 This was done without consulting the family, which learned of the recognition from media outlets, and they immediately requested it be removed.
 Abu Khdeir's father stated to Ynet that, while the initiative was meant to honour his son, he would rather be given permission to keep a large portrait of his boy hanging outside their home in Shuafat, an area Palestinian claim as part of their future state.
 The family gave a number of reasons for objecting to the use of their son's name: adding their son, a Palestinian, to a list of Jewish soldiers fallen since the creation of the state, struck them as a move to improve Israel's image.
 They also expressed exasperation at the slowness of court proceedings in the trial of those suspected of the murder of their son, 12 hearings had gone by to date, whereas in the family's view, the evidence was overwhelming and Palestinians accused of terror acts are, they claimed, subject to rapid trials.